UgzSourceCode/web-portfolio/docs/frontend-file-structure.md

 │   │   │   └── index.ts            # API file which should re-export public elements from other files in the same directory │   │   ├── ...                     # Other files related to the AboutMe section
-│   │   └── indes.ts                # API file which should re-export public elements from other files in the same directory │   ├── theme/                      # Directory containing theme-related files │   │   ├── colors.ts               # File containing color constants
+│   │   └── indes.ts                # API file which should re-export public elements from other files in the same directory │   ├── Theme/                      # Directory containing Theme-related files │   │   ├── colors.ts               # File containing color constants
 │   │   └── index.ts                # API file which should re-export public elements from other files in the same directory │   ├── shared-atomic-components/   # Directory containing shared atomic components used across the application